 Treatment resistant depression is a descriptive category and not a distinct form of depression.
 The causes and triggers of treatment resistant depression may range from having a high level of stress to having a specific physical health condition.

-There are a number of possible causes of treatment resistant depression and the specific cause for any individual may remain unknown.
-One possible cause is genetics, although the exact genetic biomarkers have not been identified.2 Another possible cause is metabolic abnormalities.
-One study has noted a deficiency in Vitamin B9 (folate) among people with treatment resistant depression, although further research is needed in this area.3 For some individuals, physical health conditions such as thyroid disorders, chronic pain, or heart disease may contribute to depression that is difficult to treat.4
+There are a number of possible causes of treatment resistant depression.
+Genetics can influence depression, although the exact genetic biomarkers have not been identified.2 Another possible cause is metabolic abnormalities.
+One study noted a deficiency in vitamin B9 (folate) among people with treatment resistant depression, but further research is needed.3

-In some cases, the problem is not correctly diagnosed as unipolar depression.
-For example, if the actual problem is Bipolar Disorder, then antidepressants are not the most effective treatment.
+For some, physical health conditions like thyroid disorders, chronic pain, or heart disease may contribute to treatment resistant depression.4 In some cases, the problem is not correctly diagnosed as unipolar depression.
+For example, if the actual problem is bipolar disorder, then antidepressants are not the most effective treatment.

-Another possibility is that a unipolar depression is present, such as Major Depressive Disorder, but that other disorders are also present and complicating the process of treatment.
+Another possibility is that a unipolar depression is present, such as major depressive disorder, but that other disorders are also present and complicate the process of treatment.
 Any other possible disorders, such as an eating disorder or a personality disorder, requires its own independent treatment.

 Common causes and triggers of treatment resistant depression include:6

-- Incorrect use of medication that is prescribed (missing doses, giving up and discontinuing the medication before enough time has passed) It is estimated that up to 50% of people who receive prescriptions for antidepressants don’t take them as recommended.
+- Incorrect use of medication that is prescribed (e.g., missing doses or giving up and discontinuing the medication before enough time has passed).
+It is estimated that up to 50% of people who receive prescriptions for antidepressants don’t take them as recommended.

 - Incorrect dose of medication (medication may have been started at low dose to minimize side effects, with the plan to increase the dose gradually)